In need of a few new advertisement ideas?

 - What they are: App extensions encourage people to download a brand’s app through a link in your ad.

-- How they appear: These appear below the text of and direct users directly to your app download
+- How they appear: These appear below the text of the ad and direct users directly to your app download

 Speaking of ad extensions, Google just announced YouTube ads would be getting a location extension of its own.